-ALSO TOGETHER WITH that land lying immediately beneath any bank protection structure adjacent to said parcel.
+ALSO TOGETHER WITH all those lands lying immediately beneath any existing bank protection structure adjacent to said parcel.

 EXCEPTING THEREFROM any portion lying landward of the ordinary high water mark of the left bank of said river.

 Accompanying plat is hereby made part of this description.